LogicMonitor + Catchpoint: Enter the New Era of Autonomous IT

 Query Tracking Limits

-The LogicMonitor portal supports up to 300 tracked queries total, including:
+The LogicMonitor portal supports a maximum of 300 tracked queries per company, distributed as follows:

 Note: LogicMonitor may create up to 10 instances per polling interval for advanced aggregate queries.